What Is an X-Ray?

 - For certain X-rays, the patient may need to hold his or her breath.

-- The technician will step just outside of the X-ray area to operate the X-ray machine.
+- The technician will then step just outside of the X-ray area to operate the X-ray machine.

 - X-rays are reviewed before the patient leaves the facility.
 This is done to ensure quality images have been obtained.